blazium-engine/blazium-docs/classes/class_os.rst

 :ref:`int<class_int>` **create_process**\ (\ path\: :ref:`String<class_String>`, arguments\: :ref:`PackedStringArray<class_PackedStringArray>`, open_console\: :ref:`bool<class_bool>` = false\ ) :ref:`🔗<class_OS_method_create_process>`

-Creates a new process that runs independently of Godot.
-It will not terminate when Godot terminates.
+Creates a new process that runs independently of Blazium.
+It will not terminate when Blazium terminates.
 The path specified in ``path`` must exist and be an executable file or macOS ``.app`` bundle.
 The path is resolved based on the current platform.
 The ``arguments`` are used in the given order and separated by a space.

 On Windows, if ``open_console`` is ``true`` and the process is a console app, a new terminal window will be opened.